adeebislam8/carla-tdmpc2/README.md

 <h1>TD-MPC2</span></h1>
-This repo implements the original td-mpc2 algorithm in Carla.
-The carla env is a frankenstein of MACAD-GYM and the env from Iso-Dream
+This is a unclean repo adapting the original td-mpc2 code in Carla.
+The carla env is a frankenstein of MACAD-GYM and the env from Iso-Dream.

+To-Do:
+- Further experiment to compare TD-MPC, and StableBaseline's implementation of SAC and PPO
+- Clean up the repo